-It stirred a lot of discussion, and “time” became something people started thinking about in how Web pages are ranked by search engines.
+It stirred a lot of discussions, and “time” became something people started thinking about in how Web pages are ranked by search engines.

 A few domain hosting companies started recommending people register domain names for longer than one year since Google might see single year registrations as possible indications of a spammer’s site.

 A “sandbox” effect, which appears to make new sites not rank well during an extended period of months, for competitive keywords rankings, was considered by some to be a result.

 Two new patent applications were published today which return to that topic and freshen it up a little.

 Many of the original Historical Data Patent Application factors re-emerge, and some new factors – such as advertising traffic, are raised to a more prominent role.
 The claims section of the second patent application that I list below expands upon what is found in the March 2005 document.